Book Launch at St Buryan – April 2024

 Book Launch at Tintagel – March 2024

 Their excitable energy and infectious smiles lift the spirits of those around them.
-It is a pleasure to be in their company.
+It is truly a pleasure to be in their company.

-It was the first time I attended a spiritualist church.
-I mention her in my first book and was delighted when she moved to Cornwall.
-It was wonderful to have her there with me.
+It was the my first time at a spiritualist church.
+She is mentioned in my first book and I was delighted to discover she had moved to Cornwall.

 Speaking about my journey and the books I have published flows easily, as I do not see it as a formal talk, it feels more like an informal ‘chat’, encouraging the group to ask questions and make comments whenever they wish.